How To Clean Dirty Car Seat Belts Without Destroying Them

 Usually, I agitate it with the magic eraser.
 It’s a great product, especially for cleaning seat belts.
 Make sure to clean it thoroughly so there are no stains left.

 If there are some adamant stains, I like to use a stiff bristle brush.
-A toothbrush is also a good option if you don’t have the “real” brush.
+A toothbrush is also a good option if you don’t have a “real” brush.

 The hard bristle brush is excellent for removing tough stains.
 Just make sure not to scrub it too hard on the seat belt.
 Be as gentle as possible.